SharkSnack/shiren-2/content/dungeons/halfway-well.md

 Shiren's attack power is greatly reduced, so direct attacks aren't reliable,<br/>even if you were to slow down or poison a monster beforehand.

-Make use of traps, statues, scrolls, and thrown Gitan to defeat monsters.<br/>Let a Gamarra steal a large amount of Gitan from you, and then insert the bag<br/>it drops into a Storage Pot and use it as a projectile against a stronger enemy.
+Make use of traps, statues, scrolls, and thrown Gitan to defeat monsters.<br/>Let a Froggo steal a large amount of Gitan from you, and then insert the bag<br/>it drops into a Storage Pot and use it as a projectile against a stronger enemy.

 Tiny Phoenix, Yamikichi, Gale, Pumphantasm, Weather Doll, and other monsters<br/>that float won't activate the trap when they move onto a tile with a trap,<br/>and Piko Hammers will destroy traps instead of stepping on them.<br/>You'll have to get creative in how you deal with these monsters.